PrestaShop/prestashop-specs/back-office/wishlist.md

 2. When at least one list has been created: the logged-in user has the option to add the item(s) to the default favorites list, their existing lists or a new list.
 3. When more than X lists have been created: the logged-in user can scroll down to see all the lists created.

-A maximum of 100 lists is allowed.
+There is no list limit

 The heart is filled in once the product is added to a favorites list